Altchemist/Kalkulator/README.md

 # Kalkulator
-This is the final project of 'The Odin Project' Foundation.
+The final project of 'The Odin Project' Foundation.

-It is a web application calculator with the user interface written with HTML and CSS and the logic written in Javscript.
-The core of the logic is the Postfix to Infix.
+A web application calculator with a user interface implemented in HTML and CSS.
+It uses Postfix-to-Infix methodology to translate user input into a computer-calculable format, for calculation.

 The web application can be accessed [here](https://altchemist.github.io/Kalkulator/)